howardgrams/howardgrams.github.io/_posts/2020-08-13-M61 Supernova postmortem.md

 I previously posted about this supernova on [May 16](../M61-Supernova/index.html) and on [June 16](../M61-Supernova-revisited/index.html).
 Here are pictures taken at three additional dates showing how the supernova has faded back to invisibility.

-The supernova was first discovered on May 6 while it was still brightening after exploding.
+This supernova (officially named SN 2020jfo) was first discovered on May 6 while it was still brightening after exploding.
 I have cropped and rotated all these pictures so the orientation and scale match each other.

  _**M61 26 days before supernova exploded**_ &nbsp;&nbsp; (10 min exposure April 15, 2020)<br>
  ![m61 seen using Celestron RASA 8 and ZWO ASI183MC](../images/m61_2020-04-15T23_55_32_Stack_16bits_201frames_603s_bin50pc.jpg)